On the last zero process with an application in corporate bankruptcy: Preliminaries

-The process $X$ is a spectrally negative L\'evy process if it has no negative jumps ($\Pi(0,\infty)=0$) with no monotone paths.
-We state now some important properties and fluctuation identities of spectrally negative L\'evy processes which will be useful in latter sections, see \cite{bertoin1996levy}, Chapter VII or Chapter 8 in \cite{kyprianou2014fluctuations} for details.\\
+The process $X$ is a spectrally negative L\'evy process if it has no positive jumps ($\Pi(0,\infty)=0$) with no monotone paths.
+We state now some important properties and fluctuation identities of spectrally negative L\'evy processes, which will be useful in later sections, see \cite{bertoin1998levy}, Chapter VII or Chapter 8 in \cite{kyprianou2014fluctuations} for details.\\

 Due to the absence of positive jumps, we can define the Laplace transform of $X_1$.
 We denote $\psi(\beta)$ as the Laplace exponent of the process, that is, $\psi(\beta)=\log(\E(e^{\beta X_1}))$.
 Then for all $\beta \geq 0$,